rombrom/rombrom.com/src/posts/where-you-can-do-your-best-work.md

 I consider myself privileged to have been able to go through the experience like this.
 It will be different for others.
 You might value different things.
-You might not have the time or resources to make this a edifying thing.
+You might not have the time or resources to make this an edifying thing.

-Still, I've become convinced that, when given the chance, look for places where you can do your best work.
+Still, I've become convinced that, when given the chance: look for places where you can do your best work.

 [^wissel]: